bitquest/bitquest/README.md

 # Start a BitQuest server

 ## Using Docker
-You can download the <a official BitQuest docker image.
-This will spawn a bukkit server with the latest BitQuest version plugin installed.
+You can download the a (https://hub.docker.com/repository/docker/explodi/bitquest)[official BitQuest docker image].
+This image builds a bukkit server with the latest BitQuest version plugin installed.

 ## Building the BitQuest Java Plugin
 You can build the bitquest Java plugin that you can drop in to a Bukkit server.
 This will enable all BitQuest features on your server.